Class 10 Science Chapter 1 Chemical Reaction and Equations

 Q.9.
 What does one mean by exothermic and endothermic reactions?
 Give examples.

-Endothermic reactions :- Reactions in which energy is absorbed are known as endothermic reactions.
+The chemical reactions in which heat energy is absorbed are called endothermic reactions.

 Q.10.
 Why is respiration considered an exothermic reactions?
 Explain.